zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Vehicle/Raft Creative mode will set all axises to 0 for rotation instead keeping the turn axis.
 Gizmo has issues with rotated vehicles, so zeroing things out is much safer.
 Works regardless of patch if mod exists
 - Default Value: True

+### EXPERIMENTAL: Snappoint Rotational Patch
+- Description: Some prefabs on ValheimRAFT have flipped/rotated snappoints.
+This will allow rotating based on rotated point transform.
+Eg pieces can be flipped upside down.
+Supports Rotating Cannons.
+It does not flip the actual snappoint though.
+So the collision point requires a bit of creativity..
+- Default Value: True

 ### Vehicles Prevent Pausing
 - Description: Prevents pausing on a boat, pausing causes a TON of desync problems and can make your boat crash or other players crash
 - Default Value: True